theonize/Currier/Topic/Bible.md

 It is foundational, in Bible study, to understand the inspired nature of the texts.
 Most people who interact with Biblical texts do so with limited and/or flawed understandings of inspiration.
+This is not just erudition but essential gospel work- God has worked through the ages to produce stories, languages, texts, and scholarship to disseminate His redemption message.